charcharmasonjar/hungryheroes/docs/userstories.md

 Charlttetown is at her friends which is a short 2 minutes from the shop, she knows the rough time until her order is ready but she is having so much fun she loses track of time, luckily a text informing her that her food is done reminds her to pick it up.

-Shawna is ordering for a group and needs to add and remove many things from her cart before submitting it because her mishears her friends as they shout over each other at the prospect of food.
+Shawna is ordering for a group and needs to add and remove many things from her cart before submitting it because she mishears her friends as they shout over each other at the prospect of food.

 George orders food and he wants to know the time until his order is ready so that he can leave his home and not have to wait at the restaurant.